Noxtal/Artificial-Evolution-Simulation/README.md

 # Artificial-Evolution-Simulation

-Javascript simulation of a population evolving over time depending on 4 variables
+Javascript simulation of a population growing over time depending on 4 variables:

 - Birth Rate (**B**): Chance that a creature appears spontaneously in the world at each timestep.
 - Death Rate (**D**): Chance of dying that every creatures has at each timestep.